 For sodium; just liberally salt your meals, maybe drink bone broth, and eat some salted foods.

-Different to almost every other LCHF website out there, Marika Sboros runs a journalistic-style page that covers low-carb news and events.
+Different to almost every other low carb website out there, Marika Sboros runs a journalistic-style page that covers low-carb news and events.

-It’s a great site, which shouldn’t be a surprise since Marika is an accomplished journalist.
+It’s well-written, which shouldn’t be a surprise since Marika is an accomplished journalist.

 So, to find out what’s going on in the LCHF world, check out Food Med: